bespon/bespon_website/docs/index.md

     comments.
   * **Trailing commas**.
 No more errors from things like `{key = value,}`.
   * **Unquoted strings**.
-But only identifier-style strings, and only strings that do *not* match reserved words like `true` under any capitalization.
+But only identifier-style strings, and only strings that do *not* match keywords words like `true` under any capitalization.
   * **Consistent reserved words**.  `true` is *always* boolean True.
 It isn't boolean True or the string "true" depending on whether it happens to appear as a dict key or as a dict value.